-Flights grounded at Heathrow Airport following drone sighting
+Flights resume at Heathrow following earlier drone sighting

 It comes just weeks after Gatwick Airport descended into chaos amid several reported drone sightings before Christmas.

+The Gatwick closure led to more than 100,000 people being stranded or delayed, the worst ever drone-related disruption at an international airport.

-The Gatwick debacle prompted Chris Grayling, the Transport Secretary, to seek a change to the law to thwart such attacks, giving police and airports new powers to shoot down, catch and jam drones.
+It prompted Chris Grayling, the Transport Secretary, to seek a change to the law to thwart such attacks, giving police and airports new powers to shoot down, catch and jam drones.

 The latest development at Heathrow came shortly after 5.30pm on Tuesday evening.
 Many passengers took to Twitter to express disbelief that a drone sighting was once again leaving them stranded, many stuck on the runway.